alexnardini/FLAM3_for_SideFX_Houdini/README_local.md

 _They are 106, if you were wondering..._

+## User experience

+Using Houdini's vex/cvex language, this implementation initially concentrated only on the core algorithm.
+However, it gradually became apparent that a significant portion of the work needed to be focused on the user experience and how all the algorithm pieces are stitched together in a meaningful way for the user, making this part of the project the most difficult.

+Because FLAM3H was designed with fractal artists in mind, all internal automation that could be done to provide a seamless and pleasurable experience has been completed.

+FLAM3H prioritizes the user and their quality of life while using it, from completely automated xaos and iterators/xforms handling to a lovely, colorful, practical, and compact user interface.

+You can exchange data by just copying and pasting from the clipboard with third-party apps like Apophysis and Fractorium making the workflow as seamless and complete as possible.

+Python and the Houdini's HOM libraries have been used to achieve all of this.

+To finish all of this, FLAM3H features an incredibly detailed documentation that is designed to provide you with all the information you would need.
+This extend to tooltips for each parameter in the FLAM3H Houdini user interface.

 ## Considerations

 Given how expensive it is to compute fractal flames, it is not surprising that GPUs have performed wonders in this area as well.